hmtabernero/StePar/README.md

 	./runstar.sh MyStar

 Wait for a little while, then check StePar_results when it is done, the columns are already written for you.
 There will be one line for each StePar iteration (by default 2).
+The file should contain the Stellar parameters.
+The second line, for a given star, is your final result.

+The two available examples should give the same results presented in the StePar paper.
+It is very important to check these values before using the code for anything else.

 Enjoy!
 Drop me a line if you need help.